deyixtan/starbucks_wifi_resolver/README.md

-# starbucks_wifi_resolver
+# Resolve Starbucks Wi-Fi
-Resolve Singapore Starbucks Wi-Fi.
+Automating the process of re-establishing the Wi-Fi connection every 30 minutes.